VennieZhou/code-test/code-test/README.md

-# isValid
+# code-test

-isValid is a program built in Clojure for checking whether a string of parentheses is valid.
+Code-test is a program built in Clojure for checking whether a string of parentheses is valid.

 ## Usage